dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_trim.rst

    The *Curve Trim* node.

-The *Curve Trim* node makes each spline in the curve shorter by removing sections at the start and end of each spline.
+The *Curve Trim* node shortens each spline in the curve by removing sections at the start and end of each spline.

-Bezier splines will still be Bezier splines in the output, with the first and last control point and its handles moved as necessary to keep the shape the same.
+Bézier splines will still be Bézier splines in the output, with the first and last control point and its handles moved as necessary to preserve the shape.
 NURBS splines will be transformed into poly splines in order to be trimmed.

 Inputs